allenbarnett5/mpddisplay/README.md

 For the C version, cd into the src directory and type make.
 You will have to have installed a massive number of -dev dependencies including:

-libfirestring-dev
+* libfirestring-dev
+* libraspberrypi0
-... more to come ...
+* ... more to come ...

-(Still trying to get the hang of Git.)
+(Still trying to get the hang of Git and Markdown.)